AnduroProject/anduro-wallet-connector-react/README.md

 2. Replace WALLETURL with your browser wallet url

 ## Installing example app

+## Before npm install, we have to do ssh key generation for authenticating with repo

+1. ssh-keygen -t ed25519 -C "<YOUR-EMAIL>"
+2. eval "$(ssh-agent -s)"
+3. ssh-add ~/.ssh/id_ed25519
+4. cat ~/.ssh/id_ed25519.pub
+5. copy that key and attach with repo

 go to example folder and run below command